atimpone/aws-foundation-journey/0-common/2-faq.md

 ## Cloud Resource Naming and Tagging

-### Q: Shouldn't we define and implement tagging standards early on in the journey?
+### Q: Shouldn't we define and implement tagging standards early on in our journey?

 ...